150 Years of Women Changing Lives and Minds, 1874-2024

-The WCTU Archives is happy to work with History Day / History Fair researchers, whether you choose the national theme, Debate & Diplomacy in History, or another topic for your project.
+The WCTU Archives is happy to work with History Day / History Fair researchers, whether you choose the national theme, Turning Points in History, or another topic for your project.
 Here’s what we offer:t

-- See our PDF with research topics and resource recommendations
+- See our PDF with research topics and resource recommendation

-- Consultation about your project by phone and email
+- Consultation about your project by phone or email

 - Virtual interviews